 As a condition to obtaining FDA approval of BELVIQ, Eisai and we committed to conduct post-marketing studies to assess the safety and efficacy of BELVIQ for weight management in obese pediatric patients, as well as to evaluate the effect of long-term treatment with BELVIQ on the incidence of major adverse cardiovascular events in overweight and obese patients with cardiovascular disease or multiple cardiovascular risk factors.
-The cardiovascular outcomes trial will include echocardiographic assessments.
+The cardiovascular outcomes trial will include echocardiographic assessments, and we may explore as part of such trial BELVIQ s impact on diabetes or other non-FDA required endpoints.
 In addition, we may decide or need to conduct additional studies, clinical trials or analyses of BELVIQ, including in connection with seeking regulatory approval of BELVIQ outside of the United States.
 Unfavorable results from these studies, trials or analyses could negatively impact market acceptance of BELVIQ, limit the revenues we generate from sales, result in BELVIQ s withdrawal from the market, and preclude us from being profitable.

 We may not be successful in initiating or completing our studies or trials or advancing our programs on our projected timetable, if at all.
 Any failure to initiate or delays in our studies, trials or development programs, or unfavorable results or decisions or negative perceptions regarding any of our programs, could cause our stock price to decline significantly.
-This is particularly the case with respect to BELVIQ.
+This is particularly the case with respect to BELVIQ (including related development programs).